erciomunoz/academic-kickstart-1/content/home/data.md

 Here are some data sets that I have used in my research and may be useful for someone interested in the same topics.

+***The Geography of Intergenerational Mobility in Latin America and the Caribbean (Munoz, 2024)*** ([data and codes](https://www.erciomunoz.org/files/Munoz2024_data_and_codes.zip) [paper](https://doi.org/10.31389/eco.441))

+This command implements Korinek, Mistiaen and Ravallion (2007).
+This command allows the user to estimate a micro compliance function using groups' nonresponse rates, which can be used to correct survey weights for unit nonresponse.
+To install it within Stata type "net install st0634.pkg".